Jail Uniform Color Codes And Their Meanings

 People behind bars have always been required to wear jail uniforms.
 The design and color of these uniforms vary greatly.
 How come?
 The answers might surprise you.

-In this guide, I’ll teach you everything you need to know about what inmates wear.
+In this guide, I’ll teach you everything you need about what inmates wear.
 After all, this information may be helpful in the future.
-You’ll never know when you need to visit an inmate or come across a wanted individual who’s on the run and still wearing their assigned jail uniform.
+You’ll never know when you need to visit an inmate or come across a wanted individual on the run and still wearing their assigned jail uniform.

-A Brief History Of Jail Uniforms
+History Of Jail Uniforms

 With so many jails in the United States, it’s only natural for uniforms to vary per facility.

-Jail Uniform Color Codes
+Jail Uniform Color Code in the USA

 Khaki/Yellow